 Auto Change Accompaniment

-Options→Accompaniments: Tap the minus or plus to change the number of cycles completed before the accompaniment changes to a new accompaniment.
-Tap switch to off for manual-only change of accompaniments.
+Options→Accompaniments: Tap the minus or plus to change the number of cycles completed before the accompaniment changes to a new selection.
+Tap switch to Off for manual-only change of accompaniments.

-Options→Accompaniments: Tap to select the order in which accompaniments from the currently loaded set will be played.
+Options→Accompaniments: Tap to select the order in which accompaniments from the currently loaded set will be auto-played.

-- Random = plays all in random order (surprise!)
+- Random Change = plays all in random order (surprise!)

-- Sequence = plays all from first to last as listed in Accompaniments menu
+- Sequential Change = plays all from first to last as listed in Accompaniments menu

 Options→Group Play: Tap one of the three player modes.